This page is for the Japanese Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website

 - His low health line is "I've gotta get back!"

 - War God: The Shinto God of War, associated with the Buddhist deity Bishamonten.
-Hachiman is amongst the more benevolent ones.
+Hachiman is among the more benevolent ones.

 Izanami was one of the creation deities of Japan alongside her husband Izanagi.
 They birthed many deities, but when birthing the Fire God Hi-no-Kagutsuchi, Izanami succumbed to her wounds and died, with Izanagi staying by her side until death and afterwards, killed Kagutsuchi out of grief.